HyperAgents/hmas/scenarios/regulation.md

     Fabiana Gordana (@j) needs high-dose aspirin (more than 500 mg per day) because she has a terrible headache since she got pregnant.

     She connects to an online platform for medical products (UbarDrugSTORE) because she really doesn't have the strength to go into town.
-(UbarDrugSTORE rdfs:subClassOf Platform)

     Furthermore, she needs the drugs as soon as possible.
 UbarMedicament provides a home delivery service with a medical emergency option.